Helperbird/website/src/pages/help/how-to-turn-helperbird-on.md

 ---
-new: false
+new: true
-updated: false
 footer: true
 header: true
+updated: false
-layout: templates/new/help/post.html
+layout: templates/new/help/post-new.html
-title: How to turn Helperbird on
+title: How to turn Helperbird on and off
 description: Discover how to switch Helperbird from off to on in the Helperbird extension.
 keywords:
   Dyslexia software, Reading Mode for Google Chrome, Voice typing for chrome, Text to speech for